 It’s true!
-If you pre-order my book, and send me a proof of your purchase (commonly known as a receipt), I will mail you a signed bookplate.
+If you pre-order, or order, my book by March 13, 2018, and send me a proof of your purchase (commonly known as a receipt), I will mail you a signed bookplate.
 This bookplate will be signed by me!
 And mailed by me!
 We don’t have anyone working for us, so either Mr. FW or I will put your bookplate in an envelope, take it to our local post office, and send it your way.

 What’s a bookplate, you might be wondering?
 I’m so glad you asked.
 It’s a handy little sticker you affix to the inside cover of your book so that you have a signed copy.
 I took a picture of one and included it at right for your handy dandy reference.
 Hooray!
 Easier (and less awkward) than me coming to your house and signing your book for you.

-Unfortunately, due to our capacity (that would be the capacity of me and Mr. FW sitting at our dining room table after Babywoods 1 goes to bed), the signed bookplates are only available for folks who pre-order the book–not for folks who buy the book after the publication date of March 6, 2018.
+Unfortunately, due to our capacity (that would be the capacity of me and Mr. FW sitting at our dining room table after Babywoods 1 goes to bed), the signed bookplates are only available for folks who pre-order or order the book by March 13, 2018.

 If you pre-order your book by December 1, 2017, you will receive your signed bookplate in time for Christmas!
 And if you order two books, you’ll get two bookplates.
 If you order 20 books, you’ll get 20 bookplates!

 Please note that signed bookplates can only be mailed within the United States.

 Q: Where Can I Pre-Order The Book?